The Nervous System

 The Autonomic Nervous System

-An automatic, or autonomic, nervous system controls basic functions of the body that we do not normally have conscious control over, such as the heart beat, digestion, breathing and blood flow.
+An automatic, or autonomic, nervous system controls basic functions of the body that we do not normally have conscious control over, such as the heart rate, digestion, breathing and blood flow.
 These involuntary actions are controlled by the opposite and antagonistic actions of the two divisions of the autonomic nervous system - the sympathetic and the parasympathetic divisions.
 Most organs receive impulses from both divisions and under normal circumstances they work together for proper organ function and adaptation to the demands of life.

 The sympathetic system tends to stimulate a particular function while the parasympathetic tends to calm.
 Normally the two nerve supplies create a balance.
 However, if the body is stressed, such as in the fight or flight response, the sympathetic nervous system dominates causing an increase in heart rate, breathing, blood pressure and blood sugar levels.
 This prepares the body for quick and strenuous action.
 When the emergency situation has passed the parasympathetic system takes over and decreases the heart and breathing rates and diverts blood supply back to activities such as digestion and food absorption.